Bringing Awareness to the Stories We Tell

 A judgement is an opinion or evaluation and an assumption is a truth accepted without certainty or proof.
 We make assumptions and judgements based on our experiences and when we come to realise that our experiences are a result of our thinking in the moment, unique to us and our perspective, we start to realise that what we assume and conclude via familiar thinking might not be true and accurate and we become more interested in looking at facts rather than the fiction we create about them in order to navigate life.

 One way to ascertain how helpful or accurate our judgements and assumptions are is to consider how they feel to us.
-Are we neutral or emotional about them, calm and clear or clouded and caught up?
+Are we neutral about them, calm and clear or clouded and caught up?
 Are we saying yes to an idea from a conscious awareness of what is likely based on fact or from prejudice towards a fiction that suits or affirms a personal limited world view?
 If we want to start to live more open, connected, spacious, expanded lives, we need to give up the desire to be right in our limited ideas and opinions and let go of our stories so that we can open up to curiosity, compassion, honesty, love, understanding and a desire to learn and grow.

 Our beliefs inform our actions because they inform our feelings which inspires our thinking if we are not consciously creating it.
 This means that we can’t feel differently if we don’t think differently and we can’t act differently if we don’t change the way we think about what we feel.
 To change the way we feel we need to change what we believe so to get new results, to have new experiences, to feel differently about life, we have to reprogramme the subconscious mind so that what informs our thinking and feelings and action is aligned with what we want, who we want to be and who we really are: loving intelligence, innate wellbeing, wisdom, peace, happiness, health.